eosnetworkfoundation/grant-framework/applications/concentrated_liquidity_Neutroswap.md

 ### Ecosystem Fit

 - Where and how does your project fit into the ecosystem?
-Currently EOS EVM needs more TVL to get organic exposure.
-With our launched, you might have seen the significant growth in EOS EVM.
-We want to continue to grow on EOS EVM by providing more value using our V3 version.
+Currently, EOS EVM needs more TVL to achieve organic exposure and attract new users.
+That's why we're thrilled to have already seen significant growth since our launch.
+But we're not stopping there.
+Our team is committed to further strengthening EOS EVM by providing even more value through our upcoming V3 version.
+With V3, we're confident that we can continue to drive growth and make EOS EVM an even more vibrant and successful ecosystem
 - Who is your target audience (chain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?
 Farmers, DeFi users, crypto users in general, traders
 - What need(s) does your project meet?
 Neutroswap V3 will have benefits: impermanent loss mitigation, increased flexibility, higher performance.
 Especially it can bring more TVL to EOS EVM.
 - Are there any other projects similar to yours in the EOS Network / Antelope ecosystem?